starchturrets/windows-shenanigans/guide.md

    - All Microsoft signed applications
    - Files with good reputation using ISG (Intelligent Security Graph, basically what is used in SAC to determine if an app is trustworthy without having it explicitly deny/allowlisted)

 There is a tradeoff between trust and usability.
 I would reccommend using the 3rd base template, as it offers the most usability (and the benefits of SAC) while allowing you to allowlist falsely blocked files.
-Currently, I run a variant of the second base template with chrome, firefox, and powertoys allowed.
+Currently, I run a variant of the first base template with some apps (Chrome, Firefox, Powertoys, Tor Browser) allowlisted.

 # Microsoft Office